evkx/evkx.github.io/content/models/byd/han/Han/_index.md

 You can choose between two sound systems for the BYD Han:

-- **Surroundsystem:**: Features seven speakers and delivers a maximum output of  watts.
+- **Surroundsystem:** Features seven speakers and delivers a maximum output of  watts.
-- **Premium sound system:**: Features 12 speakers and delivers a maximum output of  watts.
+- **Premium sound system:** Features 12 speakers and delivers a maximum output of  watts.

 Additionally, the model includes 1 USB-C connections as standard.
 The model has 5 USB-A connections as standard.